Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/05-optics-assembly.md

 <AssemblyInstructionBlock title="Step 4: Your done!" images={["user-guide/hardware-assembly/finished.jpg"]}>

 1. Insert the glass vial into the Pioreactor.
+Your Pioreactor assembly is complete! 🚀
-2. Your Pioreactor assembly is complete! 🚀
+2. Leave the Pioreactor powered off, for now.
 3. If you also have pumps, we'll assemble those later.
 3. Next: begin installing the [software](/user-guide/software-set-up).